wojciechdominiak/dragon-slayer/README.md

 The player can perform an attack, a special attack, and heal.

-Special attack and healing are only active in some rounds.
+Special attack is available if player have enough mana.

+Heal is available if player have potions.

 The dragon always strikes back.